Punt (gridiron football)

 In gridiron football, a punt is a kick performed by dropping the ball from the hands and then kicking the ball before it hits the ground.
-The most common use of this tactic is to punt the ball downfield to the opposing team, usually on the final down, with the hope of giving the receiving team a field position that is more advantageous to the kicking team when possession changes.
+The most common use of this tactic is to punt the ball downfield to the opposing team, usually on the final down, with the hope of maximizing the distance the opposing team must advance in order to score.
 The result of a typical punt, barring any penalties or extraordinary circumstances, is a first down for the receiving team.
 A punt is not to be confused with a drop kick, a kick after the ball hits the ground, now rare in both American and Canadian football.

 The type of punt leads to different motion of the football.
 Alex Moffat invented the now-common spiral punt, as opposed to end-over-end.

 Description

 A punt in gridiron football is a kick performed by dropping the ball from the hands and then kicking the ball before it hits the ground.
 In football, the offense has a limited number of downs, or plays, in which to move the ball at least ten yards.
-The team in possession of the ball will typically punt the ball to the opposing team when they are on their final down (fourth down in American football, third down in Canadian football), do not want to risk a turnover on downs by not gaining enough yardage to make a first down, and do not believe they are in range for a successful field goal.
+The team in possession of the ball will typically punt the ball to the opposing team when it is on its final down (fourth down in American football, third down in Canadian football), does not want to risk a turnover on downs by not gaining enough yardage to make a first down, and does not believe it is in range for a successful field goal.
 The purpose of the punt is for the team in possession, or "kicking team", to move the ball as far as possible towards the opponent's end zone; this maximizes the distance the receiving team must advance the ball in order to score a touchdown upon taking possession.
-Thus, the most common use of this tactic is to punt the ball downfield to the opposing team, usually on the final down, with the hope of giving the receiving team a field position that is more advantageous to the kicking team when possession changes.